Pondidum/vault-demo/readme.md

 ## Required Tools:

-* docker-compose
-* vault client
+* Vagrant
-* postgres client
+* Vault client
 * dotnet, if you want to run the sample apps
+* Nomad client, if you want to try the ExternalConfigured app

 ## Setup:

+1. `vagrant up`
-1. `eval $(./environment.sh)` - configures a few environment variables
+1. `source .machine/env` - sets environment variables for Nomad, Vault etc.
-1. `docker-compose up -d`
-1. `./init.sh` - writes services into Consul, create pg vault user
 1. `./postgres.sh` - sets up the database secrets engine
 1. `./approles.sh` - creates the `demo_service` approle